Deneb: Evolutionary state

 Stars evolving red-wards for the first time are most likely fusing hydrogen in a shell around a helium core that has not yet grown hot enough to start fusion to carbon and oxygen.
 Convection has begun dredging up fusion products but these do not reach the surface.
 Post-red supergiant stars are expected to show those fusion products at the surface due to stronger convection during the red supergiant phase and due to loss of the obscuring outer layers of the star.
 Deneb is thought to be increasing its temperature after a period as a red supergiant, although current models do not exactly reproduce the surface elements showing in its spectrum.
+On the contrary, it is possible that Deneb has just left the main sequence and is evolving to a red supergiant phase, which is in agreement with estimates of its current mass, while its spectral composition can be explained by Deneb having been a rapidly rotating star during its main sequence phase.

 Variable star

-Deneb is the prototype of the Alpha Cygni (α Cygni) variable stars, whose small irregular amplitudes and rapid pulsations can cause its magnitude to vary anywhere between 1.21 and 1.29.
+Deneb is the prototype of the Alpha Cygni (α Cygni) variable stars, whose small amplitudes and irregular rapid pulsations can cause its magnitude to vary anywhere between 1.21 and 1.29.
 Its variable velocity discovered by Lee in 1910, but it was not formally placed as a unique class of variable stars until the 1985 4th edition of the General Catalogue of Variable Stars.
 The cause of the pulsations of Alpha Cygni variable stars are not fully understood, but their irregular nature seems to be due to beating of multiple pulsation periods.
 Analysis of radial velocities determined 16 different harmonic pulsation modes with periods ranging between 6.9 and 100.8 days.
 A longer period of about 800 days probably also exists.